johnnyshankman/hihat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-*hihat* is a free and simple way to play your music offline, similar to iTunes or Windows Media Player from the early 2000s.
-I built this due to a lack of solutions in the space besides ugly apps like VLC which also don't intuitively support all file types.
+*hihat* is a free and simple way to play your music offline, similar to iTunes, the iPod, or Windows Media Player in the early 2000s.

-*hihat* has no socials, no lag, no ads, no bullshit.
+*hihat* has no socials, no lag, no ads, no bulls***.

 *hihat* is just music without the distractions.